simonthelwall/simonthelwall.github.io/r_notes/dplyr.md

 # dplyr and tidyr

-dplyr is the replacement for plyr.
-I used plyr a lot for my work, but the replacement should change things considerably, including by making it easier to create wrapper functions for split-apply-combine operations.
-One of the particularly nice things is that for repetitive operations, it should be relatively easy to create wrapper functions to achieve this.
+dplyr introduces a consistent grammar of data manipulation for R.
+The significance of this should not be underestimated.
+It makes the standard data manipulation that all data analysts need to do so much easier.

-One really nice feature is the ability to connect a series of commands in the same way as pipes in Unix systems.
+A particularly nice feature is the ability to connect a series of commands in the same way as pipes in Unix systems.
 Rather than the vertical bar `|`, the symbol is `%>%`.

 As well as dplyr, Hadley has introduced another new package for reshaping: tidyr.
+Together with ggplot2, lubridate, stringr and others they form the 'tidyverse'.

 * TOC
 {:toc}